|

 engine of the same axle load.
 It is easy on the track and reduces very materially

 the cost of repairs and upkeep.
+As shown by the accompanying illustrations,

 the wheels are driven by means of gears connected on the driving crank shaft,